SCIENCE TUTORING

 Science lover and chief soup taster

 Helena is a highly regarded Science teacher, specialising in Biology with a particular interest in assessment and examinations.
-She received a bursary and completed a certificate in the Principles and Practice of Assessment from University of Cambridge in 2013.
+She completed a certificate in the Principles and Practice of Assessment from University of Cambridge in 2013.
 Helena has examined A level biology for over five years and was selected to write questions for the new A level specification for the OCR exam board.
 She has tutored students with a wide range of abilities and learning styles and taught in both the state and private sector, thus acquiring an appreciation for the nuances between them and the pressures placed upon the students.
 She especially enjoys building students’ self esteem, mentoring and challenging young people to reach their full potential both inside and outside the classroom.

 A former international rower, Helena possesses a real sense of adventure and has led numerous school expeditions as far as the high Arctic.